-Parker Hannifin: Strong Stock Growth Ahead
+Parker-Hannifin: Strong Stock Growth Ahead

-Parker Hannifin (PH) is performing well as evident in the recent Q3 results.
+Parker-Hannifin (PH) is performing well as evident in the recent Q3 results.
 I expect the company to continue to perform well over the next two years as the U.S. and global economies continue to grow.
 Parker will benefit from recent acquisitions and from organic growth.
 I expect the stock to outperform due to a fair valuation and strong earnings growth.

 Parker Hannifin is one of those companies that makes products that are behind the scenes for most people.
 The company is a global leader for motion and control technologies.
 Parker is the largest publicly traded company in the Industrial Equipment & Components industry.
 The company offers a variety of products including hosing, piping, seals, O-rings, filters, purifiers, motors, drives, controllers, regulators, sensors, aerospace systems, gas generators, valves, fittings, pumps, etc.